 Q: How much can I download?

-This depends on the plan you select from a satellite internet provider.
-Say your plan lets you download 10 GB per month.
-Now, the next question is “How much content is 10 GB?”
-It’s equivalent to streaming four two-hour movies in HD or listening to 180 hours of streaming music.
-If you only use the internet for browsing web pages and email (no downloading or streaming), don’t worry—you’ll likely never reach 10 GB in a month.
+It depends on which plan you have from your satellite internet provider.
+If your plan lets you download 10 GB per month, then that’s about four two-hour HD movies or 180 hours of streaming music.
+If you use the internet only for browsing web pages and reading your email (i.e. no downloading or streaming content), then you’ll probably never go over 10 GB in a month.

 Q: What speeds do I get?

 First and foremost, your speeds depend on which plan you get.
 Second, there are many factors that can influence your speed, including the setup of your computer and how many people use your network.
 Third, satellite internet has high latency, which is not the same as slow speed but does still affect your experience.

 Generally speaking, satellite internet can give you download speeds anywhere from 12 to 100 Mbps.